Jon St. Elwood: 1980s

 He landed an on-going role as Jazz Jackson in Young & the Restless that went from 1983 to 1986.

 According to Connie Passalacqua's article in The Northwest Arkansas Times.
 It was after two months of playing his role that his acting ability impressed the powers at Young & the Restless enough to expand his role.

 Elwwood's character as Mob leg breaker, now a bad-guy-turned-good, Jazz Jackson was already established by the time Phil Morris came in to play his brother Tyrone Jackson.
-The character Jazz who originally got involved with a crime syndicate so he could put younger brother Tyrone through law school, ended up killing mobster Tony DiSalvo would end up working as an operative for PIs, Andy Richards and Paul Williams.
+The character Jazz who originally got involved with a crime syndicate so he could put younger brother Tyrone through law school, ended up killing mobster Tony DiSalvo and would end up working as an operative for PIs, Andy Richards and Paul Williams.